homiedopie/beberlei.de/drafts/bounded_contexts.rst

 We should remeber this pattern more often when doing application design.
 It is much less akward to have some parts of the model reimplemented for different purposes, than creating a God object that tries to unify everything.
 This is especially important when seperating the CRUD parts from the really complicated and interesting parts that benefit from domain driven design.

-At the `SoCraTes conference <http://www.socrates-conference.de/>`_ at the beginning of august I took part in a DDD architecture game that focussed on bounded context.
+At the `SoCraTes conference <http://www.socrates-conference.de/>`_ taking place in the beginning of august I took part in a DDD architecture game that focussed on bounded context.
 We were given a very simple domain concept "Customer" and assigned different roles in the business.
 Everyone described their perfect customer very differently, imagining the Customer object that fits all these requirements was quite an eye opener.
 And even if there is no such single